New Patients (301) 508-9755

 Treating dental caries in the early stages is fairly easy.
 If you visit your dentist every six months for regular check-ups, they will be able to spot a tooth cavity.
 To treat it, a simple dental filling will remove the decayed portion of the tooth and fill it in.
 This will prevent further erosion of the tooth and strengthen it.

 Unfortunately, many people avoid their regular dental appointments.
 When this happens, your dentist cannot spot the decay or treat it.
 The cavity will grow larger and larger and treatment becomes more difficult.
 Advanced tooth decay is imminent without treatment.
+Dechter & Moy Dentistry addresses advanced tooth decay using dental inlays, onlays, dental crowns, root canal treatment, or a tooth extraction.

 Dental Inlay or Onlay

-If tooth decay is affecting a significant portion of the tooth, you may require a dental inlay or only.
+If tooth decay is affecting a significant portion of the tooth, you may require a dental inlay or onlay.
 These are dental restorations that replace the damaged portion of a tooth and are custom-made in a dental laboratory.

 Dental Crown